vmware-archive/kubeless/docs/http-triggers.md

 #### Create a Consumer

 Now we need a [`Consumer`](https://getkong.org/docs/0.13.x/getting-started/adding-consumers/#adding-consumers) for the plugin.
 It is necessary to do a POST to the Kong API adding the new consumer.
+Note that the same plugin can be reused for different plugins.
 The commands below works for a Minikube environment.
-In case you are using a different environment you need to discover which are the IP and port that the Kong backend is using.
+In case you are using a different cluster you need to discover which are the IP and port that the Kong backend is using.

 ```console
 $ export KONG_ADMIN_PORT=$(minikube service -n kong kong-ingress-controller --url --format "{{ .Port }}")